ISARICDataPlatform/ISARICBasics/README.md

 lb_creat_all <- lb_creat %>% dplyr::collect()
 ```

-Now the table is in R memory, we can looking at its dimensions, and
+Now the full table has been loaded in R memory, as `data.frame`.
+We can,
-see that we have 403,509 rows, and 19 columns:
+for example, look at its dimensions.

 ```r
 dim(lb_creat_all)